Universal Large-order asymptotic behavior of the Strong-coupling and High-Temperature series expansions

-This Hamiltonian can be rewritten as $H_{g\text{ }}=g^{-5}\left( H_{J}+\frac {m^{6}}{3g}\right) $ where
+This Hamiltonian can be rewritten as $H_{g\text{ }}=g^{\frac{1}{5}} H_{J} -\frac{m^{6}}{3g} $ where

 with $J=\frac{im^{4}}{g^{\frac{4}{5}}}$.
-The Hamiltonian $H_J$ has been studied also in Ref. \cite{zin-borel} where the ODM method is used to resum the divergent series representing the ground state energy $E_{0}^{J}$ where
+The Hamiltonian $H_{J}$ has been studied also in Ref. \cite{zin-borel} where the ODM method is used to resum the divergent series representing the ground state energy $E_{0}^{J}$ where

+As we explained in the introduction, near critical point physical quantities follow a power-law behavior.
+The power law behavior of the form $(J-J_c)^\delta$ has a series expansion with finite radius of convergence and a large-order asymptotic behavior like $ \sigma^n n^b$, where $b=-\delta-1$ and $J_c=1/\sigma$.
+According to the theorem of Darboux, the large order terms in an expansion originates from the singularity (closest to origin) of the expanded function \cite{darboux}.
+Accordingly, one can expect that large-order form $\sigma^n n^b$ of the singular part (power-law) and the large-order asymptotic behavior of the whole series (assumed to have a finite radius of convergence like the power-law form) have the same form.
+Accordingly, one concludes the direct relation between the parameter $b$ and the critical exponent.
+Note that the weak-coupling expansion has an essential singularity and thus Darboux theorem is not applicable for that case.

-The most suitable Hypergeometric approximant for that series can be determined if we know the large order behavior of that series.
-In fact, for a class of interaction Hamiltonians $\beta x^m$, the large order behavior has been obtained in Ref.\cite{Large-strong}.
-In fact, the large order behavior for the Hamiltonian $H_{J\text{ }}$ can be concluded from that reference where we set $m=\frac{3}{2}$ in the Hamiltonian there
+The most suitable hypergeometric approximant for a perturbation series is determined from the large order behavior of that series.
+In fact, for a class of interaction Hamiltonian $\beta x^{m}$, the large order behavior has been obtained in Ref.\cite{Large-strong}.
+In fact, the large order behavior for the Hamiltonian $H_{J\text{ }}$ can be concluded from that reference if we set $m=\frac{3}{2}$ in the Hamiltonian there where: